bitcoin-dev-project/bitcoiner-intro-to-rust/12_reading_inputs_and_type_coercion.md

 There is also something known as a **Deref Coercion**, which we can take advantage of here and which is something we alluded to in chapter 9.
 Basically, if a type implements the `Deref` trait, Rust will call the `deref` method on it until it gets the type that matches the argument's required type. https://doc.rust-lang.org/book/ch15-02-deref.html#implicit-deref-coercions-with-functions-and-methods.

 So going back to reading our script, what we want is a dynamically-sized buffer to read into.
 A vector would work just fine.
 But can we use it?
 Can we pass it into the `read` method as an argument?
 It turns out we can!
 In Rust, a Vec implements the `DerefMut` trait which dereferences to a slice. https://doc.rust-lang.org/src/alloc/vec/mod.rs.html#2711.
-So we can pass in a Vec filled with 0s of the size of the script and then pass that into the read method and this should work as it will be dereferenced to a slice and match the correct argument type.
+So we can initialize a `Vec` filled with 0s of the size of the script and then pass that into the `read` method as a mutable reference (`&mut Vec<u8>`).
+It will then be dereferenced to a slice and match the correct argument type, which is `&mut [u8]`.

 We'll create a new function called `read_script` which will return a `Vec<u8>`: